backstage/backstage/plugins/catalog-backend-module-msgraph/README.md

 This is an extension module to the `plugin-catalog-backend` plugin, providing a `MicrosoftGraphOrgReaderProcessor` that can be used to ingest organization data from the Microsoft Graph API.
-This processor is useful if you want to import users and groups from Office 365.
+This processor is useful if you want to import users and groups from Azure Active Directory or Office 365.

 ## Getting Started